Binhnguyen041280/VPACK/README.md

 ### Figma Version

-Horizon AI Template is available in Figma format as well!
+V.PACK is available in Figma format as well!
 [Check it out here](https://www.figma.com/community/file/1253038328954459768)! 🎨

 ### Reporting Issues

-We use GitHub Issues as the official bug tracker for the Horizon UI.
+We use GitHub Issues as the official bug tracker for the V.PACK.
 Here are some advices for our users that want to report an issue:

-1. Make sure that you are using the latest version of the Horizon AI Template.
+1. Make sure that you are using the latest version of the V.PACK.
    Check the CHANGELOG from your dashboard on our [CHANGE LOG File](https://github.com/horizon-ui/chatgpt-ai-template/blob/main/CHANGELOG.md?ref=readme-horizon-ai-template-free).
 2. Providing us reproducible steps for the issue will shorten the time it takes